HUM-331-Princeton/manifest-destiny/purpose-of-the-journals.md

 ## References

-“Barrill to Meet Cook at Lecture.”
-The Spokesman-Review.
+“Barrill to Meet Cook at Lecture.” _The Spokesman-Review_.
 October 28, 1909.

 Cook, Frederick Albert. _To the Top of the Continent; Discovery, Exploration and Adventure in Sub-Arctic Alaska.
 The First Ascent of Mt.
 McKinley, 1903-1906_.
 New York, 1908. <http://hdl.handle.net/2027/njp.32101020795371>.

 Frederick A Cook - A Digital Exhibition.
 “Controversy - Frederick A Cook.”
 Accessed May 9, 2021. <https://library.osu.edu/site/frederickcook/controversy/>.

 Martin, Naomi.
 "To Mt.
-McKinley On Horseback by Nellie Martin Wade."
-Alaska: The Magazine of Life on the Last Frontier, June 1972.
+McKinley On Horseback by Nellie Martin Wade." _Alaska: The Magazine of Life on the Last Frontier_, June 1972.

 McClure, Rosemary.
-“Bloomingtonite Tells of ’06 Alaska Trip.”
-San Bernardino Sun.
+“Bloomingtonite Tells of ’06 Alaska Trip.” _San Bernardino Sun_.
 June 28, 1972.

-“Mount McKinley of Easy Ascent.”
-Enterprise News-Record.
+“Mount McKinley of Easy Ascent.” _Enterprise News-Record_.
 November 3, 1909.